SAP/cf-cli-java-plugin/README.md

 This plugin for the [Cloud Foundry Command Line](https://github.com/cloudfoundry/cli) provides convenience utilities to work with Java applications deployed on Cloud Foundry.

 Currently, it allows to:
-* Trigger and retrieve a heap dump from an instance of a Cloud Foundry Java application
+* Trigger and retrieve a heap dump and a thread dump from an instance of a Cloud Foundry Java application
+* To run jcmd remotely on your application
-* Trigger and retrieve a thread dump from an instance of a Cloud Foundry Java application
+* To start, stop and retrieve JFR and async-profiler profiles from your application

 ## Installation